ZivMalka/HowToWinAnOscar/Analysis.md

 As you can see the P-value in all 3, is smaller than 0.05 > There is a positive relationship between winning an Oscar and winning another award show.
 Which one of these awards ceremonies are the best predictor as pert these results? > the Golden Globe.
-Therfore, the 'Other Awards Show' is a good preditior of winning an Oscar.
+Therfore, the 'Other Awards Show' is a good predictor of winning an Oscar.
 ## MPAA

 The MPAA administers a motion picture rating system used in the United States to rate the suitability of films' themes and content for certain audiences.